yosefmare/factory-management/README.md

    ## Features
     - User authentication using JSON Placeholder credentials.
     - Add and manage (you can do all the crud operations) on employees, shifts, departments
-    - when yo log in with user name and email automatically new user be added in the DB
+    - when you log in with user name and email automatically new user be added in the DB
-    - tou can't delete users or shifts
+    - you can't delete users or shifts
     - when you send a put request to update num of actions for the user automatically his information be written in the actions.json file